 - Develops transparent, coherent approaches to plan, implement, evaluate, and disseminate sustainable health improvement programs and policy interventions

-In Fiscal Year 2016, our hospital conducted a community health needs assessment (CHNA) to identify the most important health issues and health barriers in in the City of St. Petersburg, Florida.
-In the same fiscal year, the Board of Trustees of the hospital approved our community health implementation strategy to address the health priorities identified through the CHNA.
+In Fiscal Year 2016, we conducted a community health needs assessment (CHNA) to identify the most important health issues and health barriers in the City of St. Petersburg, Florida and developed an implementation strategy to address the health priorities identified through the CHNA.

 In this effort, youth were researched by income level (i.e., low-income and other-income).
 With income being such an influential social determinant of health the categorization provided additional data and insight that otherwise would not exist.
 This approach identified three health issues common to youth of all income levels, two health issues unique to low-income youth, and one issue of priority to other-income youth.